Pulau Weh – Beach paradise for Divers, Snorkellers and Hammock Swingers

 Weh or Pulau Weh is surrounded by a wildlife protection area with a rich ecosystem and is known for ecotourism.
 The island hosts an amazing range of marine life, so most travelers spend their days under water and while bubbling through beautifull coral gardens and deep canyons experiencing one of their finest adventures.
 Whale Sharks, Manta Rays, Requiem Sharks, Turtles, Dolphins, Barracuda, Morays, Lionfish or Stingrays as well as varieties of nudibranch, pipefish, frogfish or triggerfish you can spot there daily - and this is just a little choice.
 For the real marine life enthusiasts there also is the opportunity for seeing some of the rarer species like Frog fish, Sea-horses or Golden and Zebra morays.
 Including a host of vertical walls, canyon and caves it's a diver's dream with biodiversity at its best!
 And the shipwrecks sites and stunning landscapes are only a few more reasons why Pulau Weh is one of the best secret sites in Southeast Asia for divers, snorkellers and hammock swingers.

 There are close to 20 dive sites around the island, most around Iboih and Gapang.
 But the streches of sand at this tourist beaches in the northwestern part of the island are generally short and rocky.
-So EcoTravel's pickout is the Santai Sumur Tiga at the east coast with a pretty strech of white-sand beach, a coral reef and also the opportunity for diving.
+So EcoTravel's pickout is the Santai Sumur Tiga at the east coast with a pretty strech of brown-sand beach, a coral reef and also the opportunity for diving.
 "Freddies" ecoresort with clean, wooden bungalows directly at the beach is a little hidden paradise for those content with diving, snorceling and relaxing.
 The atmosphere is quite laid-back and the delicious food is cooked by Freddie, the South African owner, himself.
 From Santai Sumur Tiga it's only a 20 minutes walk to Sabang, the little maintownship of this island with its colonial charme.
 It's also easy to explore the hilly island by motorbike, because there are only three main roads.
 So nobody can get lost, but you can take home a lot of unforgettable memories from this adventure, also above water - rich vegetation of primary rainforest, little villages, views on lake Aneuk Loat and a waterfall or the monument of the famous spot "Kilometer 0", the startpoint of the Indonesia road infrastructure.